c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

 ### Function Definitions

-Functions used in conditions and actions are either built-in to DialBB or defined by the developers.A function used in a condition returns boolean values, while a function used in an action returns nothing.
+Functions used in conditions and actions are either built-in to DialBB or defined by the developers.The function used in a condition returns a boolean value, while the function used in an action returns nothing.

 #### Built-in Functions